sainik-developer/SpEl-cross-field-validator/README.md

 ### What is new
 #### What is inter-field bean validator ?
-Below is a sample class which as few field.
-But suppose there is a requirements as below Validation requirements
+Below is a sample class with fields and validation requirements as below

 1. `name` should be not empty string.
 2. `surname` should be non-empty for __PERSON__ and empty for __ORGANIZATION__ customerType.
 3. `dob` should be non-empty for __PERSON__ customerType but for __ORGANIZATION__ should be empty.